Graduate Certificate in Domestic and Family Violence Practice - CV74

 Now is the perfect time to upskill and advance your career.
-This course is an approved short course under the Australian Government's Job Ready Graduates funding package and is Commonwealth supported in 2022.
-Eligible students who study the course in 2022 will pay total student contribution fees of $7312.
+This course is an approved short course under the Australian Government's Job Ready Graduates funding package and offers Commonwealth supported places.
+This means that you may be eligible to pay a reduced student contribution fee.

 0.5 years full-time, 1 years part-time

 This course will provide you with the opportunity to deepen your skills and understanding of key practice areas in relation to domestic and family violence which are reflected in course electives covering child safety, men's behaviour change and working with victims and survivors.
 The knowledge and skills you will gain by completing this course are transferable across a wide range of professions and occupations where workers encounter domestic and family violence issues.

 Over four units, you’ll explore the frameworks and theories that support good practice and strategies to work with men who have used violence within their families.

 Developed with the Queensland Centre for Domestic and Family Violence Research, our courses are directly connecting to ongoing research in the field, meaning you’ll have access to the latest information and techniques.
 You will benefit from a highly contextual course that will prepare you with up-to-date knowledge and skills to work in both government and private sector roles.
 Plus, benefit from the ultimate flexibility to study entirely online via our Be Different platform where you set your own pace to fit study around your life.